Dr. Kenneth Haggerty

 About

-I provide leadership and direction for the management and supervision of several organization-wide functions and activities including, but not limited to, the University Libraries’ Institutional Repository; the open data archive; open access journal development and publication; the core collection of open educational resources; and the Digital Commons including its public display.
-Other responsibilities include assuring the maintenance, development, and quality of the underlying databases and I work closely with other faculty and staff to achieve these goals.
-I am also responsible for the the development and implementation of the University Libraries’ liaison program, the University Libraries website and other supporting platforms.
+I provide leadership and direction for the management and supervision of several organization-wide functions and activities including, but not limited to, the University Libraries’ Institutional Repository; open access journal development and publication; the core collection of open educational resources; and the Digital Commons including its public display.
+I am also responsible for the the development and implementation of the University Libraries Strategic Plan and the University Libraries outreach program.

 Education